 EFFORTS TO CHANGE THE IRS CODE RELATED TO ONSITE HEALTH CENTERs

-The leadership of NAWHC, as well as the clinic vendor community, were solicited to submit comments and recommendations for the provisions,definitions and language within the proposed bill.
-A copy of our comments, as well as a draft of the bill, are included below.
-On March 22, James Gelfand, Senior Vice President, Health Policy for the ERISA Industry Committee (ERIC) briefed the membership and the clinic vendor community on the status of the legislation.
+The leadership of NAWHC, as well as the center vendor community, were solicited to submit comments and recommendations for the provisions, definitions and language within the proposed bill.
+On March 22, James Gelfand, Senior Vice President, Health Policy for the ERISA Industry Committee (ERIC) briefed the membership and the center vendor community on the status of the legislation.

 CLIA WAIVER COALITION